This post may contain affiliate links. Read the full disclosure here.

 I would recommend a couple of pieces of equipment though.
 I use an old teapot for a watering can, and the aforementioned bunny litter tray is indispensable (I use it to collect rainwater outside as well as a plant soaking station).

-But I’d give either of use up in exchange for a moisture probe.
+But I’d give either of those up in exchange for a moisture probe.
 Mine was instrumental in me finally learning how to make my plants grow.
 Before that they were just…not dying.

 They’re not expensive – you can get one for under a tenner on Amazon.
 You simply stick the probe in the soil (I like to take a few readings) and if the probe says the soil is dry, water it.
 If the probe says the soil is moist or wet, leave it alone.